WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 not inherit any of the insecure techniques used with SIP

 REQ14: The solution shall include mandatory-to-implement provisioning operations for cases where there is a customer-provider relationship

+REQ15: The solution shall make it possible to perform rolling upgrades through a cluster many times a day, without call drops

 # Design Approaches {#design}